zlintian/Genomic-analysis/README.md

 #better ask for the no-duplicate list too

-#make a copy and name the folder as COHORT_genotype
+#make a copy and name the folder as COHORT_genotype.
+Keep a copy as backup.

 ##if get the compressed data